2021–22 European windstorm season: Storms

-Storm Athina
+Storm Athina (Christian)

 A depression formed on 4 October in the western Mediterranean and was named Christian by the Free University of Berlin.
 It was named Storm Athina by Hellenic National Meteorological Service on 6 October and intensified when it arrived in southern Italy on 8 October.
 The system then passed into the Ionian Sea before dissipating on the 9th.

 In central Italy, Athina caused record rainfall in Liguria with 496 mm in Savona in just 6 hours, breaking the record of 472 mm in November 2011.
 The main roads of the island of Corfu turned into rivers, the basements were flooded, power outages occurred, small landslides occurred and firefighter interventions were required with the storm front rains preceding the system.

 Storm Ballos

-Storm Ballos was named by Hellenic National Meteorological Service on 13 October, heavy rain and floods in Athens on October 15 and some of the islands have been reported.
+Storm Ballos was named by Hellenic National Meteorological Service on 13 October, heavy rain and floods in Athens on 15 October and some of the islands have been reported.
 Heavy rain was predicted for 15 October in Eastern Macedonia and Thrace and a red alert with heavy rain and severe thunderstorms in North Aegean islands (meteoalarm).

-Storm Aurore
+Storm Aurore (Hendrik)

 A storm, named Hendrik by the Free University of Berlin on 16 October, developed over the northern Atlantic Ocean.
 Another developing low south of Ireland was called Aurore by Meteo France on 20 October.
 Passing over the south of England the following night, Aurore generated very strong south-westerly winds and heavy rains from Brittany to the Grand Est in France, then central Europe as it merged with Hendrik over western Europe.
 An orange alert for wind was issued by meteorological services in western Europe, and even red for parts of southern and eastern Germany.
 The system reached northern Russia on 22 October and dissipated in northern Siberia the next day.